stanford-ssi/biology-backspace/starting_strands.md

 -   RNAse Free Water

 ## Dilutions
-1. Dilute 3.2 uL of BSStart (100uM, 6133Da) in 46.8 uL of nuclease-free water for 50 uL of a 6.4 uM solution.
+1. Dilute 1.92 uL of BSStart (100uM, 6133Da) in 28.08 uL of nuclease-free water for 30 uL of a 6.4 uM solution.
 Vortex well.
 Do the same for BS_Start_Modified.
 Store separately.
-2. Dilute 3 uL of 100 uM dTTP in 27 uL of nuclease free water for a 10 mM working stock.
+2. Dilute 3 uL of 100 uM dTTP in 27 uL of nuclease free water for 30 uL of a 10 mM working stock.
-3. Dilute 0.96 uL of 100 uM BS_Comp_6 in 14.04 uL of nuclease free water for a 6.4 uM working stock.
+3. Dilute 0.96 uL of 100 uM BS_Comp_6 in 14.04 uL of nuclease free water for 15 uL of a 6.4 uM working stock.
 Repeat for BS_Comp_5, BS_Start_Mod_Comp6, and BS_Start_Mod_Comp5.

 Samples
 =========